Wonderfalls: Episodes

 Fox aired the first four episodes out of sequence, although the episodes were produced in a different order than was intended for broadcast.
 The order below is how they are presented on the DVD release.
+The air dates for episodes 5–13 are when they first aired on television on VisionTV.

 There is an alternate version of the first episode "Wax Lion".
 It features Kerry Washington playing Mahandra and Adam Scott playing Aaron.
 On the DVD commentary, the creators state that both actors had to be replaced because they could not commit to future episodes.
 The alternate version omits Thomas telling Jaye at the end that he is going to marry the nurse.
 The scene was added because the network wanted the Thomas subplot resolved, even though the creators disliked the scene.
 It also omits a scene where Jaye throws a quarter into the fountain before any muses start talking to her.
 The network supposedly wanted an impetus for why the muses started talking.

 Reception

 On Rotten Tomatoes, the series has an approval rating of 76% with an average score of 8.3 out of 10 based on 17 reviews.
 The website's critical consensus reads, "Although the premise couldn't sustain the show beyond a single season, Wonderfalls' deadpan protagonist and witty dialogue offer a distinctive take on twentysomething angst."